 Types of tenders

 Tenders are released in a variety of methods and formats.
 Some tenders are released publicly, while others are issued to selected suppliers only.
-Suppliers may check the Tenders Vic website for public tendering opportunities.
+Suppliers may check the Buying for Victoria – Supplier Portal (External link) website for public tendering opportunities.

-Suppliers may also review the State Purchase Contract and Construction and Supply Register lists.
+Suppliers may also review the State Purchase Contract (External link) and Construction and Supply Register (External link) lists.
 These lists include pre-qualified suppliers for different categories of goods and services.
 Some categories give suppliers the opportunity to be added at any time, while others are only opened periodically.

 Value for money